shivamjha2705/Simba-A-personal-desktop-assistant-/README.md

 ### Voice Assistant / Virtual Assistant / Digital Assistant

 A Voice Assistant is a software-based program or application that uses natural language processing and speech recognition technology to interact with users through spoken language.
 These assistants are designed to understand and respond to voice commands and questions, providing information, performing tasks, and controlling various functions on a device or within a software ecosystem.
-Voice assistants are typically found on smartphones, smart speakers, and other devices.
+Voice assistants are typically found on Desktops, smartphones, smart speakers, and other devices.

 ## Features